Voxelum/x-minecraft-launcher/USAGE.md

 Open launcher from a file with custom extension to launch a brand new (maybe) launcher UI.

-This is ususally customized and provided by a server.
+This is usually customized and provided by a server.
 It should contain the full metadata to recover the launcher UI.

 ### From Offline Bundle